-One delegate said he has been known to spend 15-20 minutes talking about football to a new client, simply because they have a momento of some sort that shows they have an interest in sport.
+One delegate said he had been known to spend 15-20 minutes talking about football to a new client, simply because they have a memento of some sort that shows they have an interest in sport.

 Obviously, it’s very little.

-Instead of asking these types of questions, salespeople should be asking business-related questions.
+Instead of asking these types of questions, you should be asking business related sales questions.

 Questions that will make your customer think about their business.
 Questions that will encourage and stimulate conversation.

 Let’s face it; how many of your prospects have got that amount of time to ‘chew the cud!’

 Here are some examples of business-related questions that will get you straight to the point of the meeting:

 What are the three biggest challenges in growing your business this year?